Lead games designer

 In smaller studios, they might do a wide variety of jobs too – the art, programming and marketing.
 But in large studios they would have writers, lead animators, creative directors and gameplay designers to help.

 Lead games designers comes through a variety or routes.
 Some come from QA, some from 3D modelling, some from programming.
-Look at our QA test job profile, generalist programmer job profile and 3D modelling artist job profile for details of how to get into the industry through these routes.
+Look at our QA tester job profile, generalist programmer job profile and 3D modelling artist job profile for details of how to get into the industry through these routes.

 At school or college: